AKSingh18/AKSingh18/README.md

 </p>

-I am a third year student pursuing *Bachelor in Computer Science Engineering with Honors* at Chandigarh University.
-I am currently working on my *competitive programming* skills.
-I participate in competitive programming competitions on Saturday and Sunday.
-I do upsolving to improve my competitive programming skills.
+I am a fourth year student pursuing *Bachelor in Computer Science Engineering with Honors* at Chandigarh University.
+I am currently working as an *Intern* at *Fourkites India Private Limited*.
+Currently, I am focusing on gaining enterprise level experience.

-I enjoy reading books from my domain or related to my domain.
-Currenly, I am reading Reactive Programming with Kotlin.

 ## Tools